 PTSD Symptoms

 The Sidran Institute claims that one in 13 people will develop PTSD during their lifetimes.
 Among women, that number is one in 10.
 Since females have a higher-than-average risk of developing post-traumatic stress, it’s important to recognize PTSD symptoms in women.
-For example, women may be more likely to feel depressed or anxious than men are.
+For example, women may be more likely to feel depressed or anxious than men.
 Many will also go out of their way to avoid circumstances that remind them of the traumatic event.

 Although PTSD symptoms in women differ from those in men, both sexes will nonetheless experience some of the same things.
 These include: